 Special measures – help with giving evidence

-For some people the process of giving evidence in court can be particularly difficult.
-Children under 17, victims of sexual offences and people with communication difficulties are some examples of people who may need special help.
+For some witnesses the process of giving evidence in court can be particularly difficult.
+Children under 18 years of age, victims of sexual offences and the most serious crimes, persistently targeted victims and people with communication difficulties are some examples of people who may need special help.

-These people (described as vulnerable or intimidated witnesses), may be allowed to use special measures to help them give their evidence in the best possible way.
+These witnesses (described as vulnerable or intimidated), may be allowed to use special measures to help them give their evidence in the best possible way.

 The special measures that may be available are:

-- Video recorded evidence: The witnesses evidence is videotaped and played to the court
+- Video recorded evidence: The witness' evidence is recorded and played to the court;

 - Examination through an intermediary.
 An intermediary is someone who can help a witness understand questions that they are being asked, and can make his or her answers understood by the court

-If you feel you need extra help in court then talk to your witness care officer who will discuss the options with you and if necessary apply to the court for permission to use 'special measures'.
+If you feel you need extra help in court then talk to your witness care officer who will discuss the options with you.
+If appropriate, the prosecutor will apply to the court for permission to use 'special measures'.

 Kara Hoyte's mother Eunice talks about special measures